samtupy/nvgt/doc/src/manual/-game development tutorial.md

 #### integers (ints) and unsigned integers (uints)
 In NVGT, there are two main types of numbers, integers and floating-point numbers.

 The easiest to understand is an integer, otherwise known as a discrete number.
+We'll learn about those first, then move on to floats, the type we will make the most use of in our calculator project.

 Here are some examples of declaring the two kinds of integers:
 ```
 int x = 3;
 x = -3;